seejwy/skapi-doc/authentication/README.md

 ## Recovering a Disabled Account

-If a user's account has been disabled, it is possible to recover it within 3 months by using the `skapi.recoverAccount()` method.
-In order to initiate the account recovery process, the user must have at least one sign-in attempt associated with their disabled account and their email must have been verified.
-If the account is unverified, it cannot be recovered.
+Disabled accounts can be reactivated within 3 months using the `skapi.recoverAccount()` method.
+To recover accounts, the following criteria must be met:

+- account email must be verified.
+- have at least one sign-in attempt using the disabled account

+**If the account is unverified, it cannot be recovered**.

-The `skapi.recoverAccount()` method sends a signup confirmation email to the user with a confirmation link.
-It also accepts an optional URL argument, which will be used to redirect the user to a specific page upon successful account recovery.
+The `recoverAccount()` method sends the account owner an email containing a confirmation link.
+In addition, the `recoverAccount()` method accepts an optional `URL: string` argument, redirecting the user to the URL upon successful account recovery.

-Here is an example of how to use the `skapi.recoverAccount()` method:
+Here is an example of how to use the `recoverAccount()` method:

 ```js
 try {